14Richa/14Richa.github.io/_posts/2024-07-10-delete-multiple-branch.md

 ### Deleting Remote Branches

-Deleting branches on the remote server works a bit differently.
-Here's how you can do it:
+Deleting branches on the remote server is done in a different way.
+Here’s how you can use the `git push` command to do it:

-#### Using Git Push Command
+**Delete Branches :**

-**Delete Branches :**  Use the following command to delete remote branches:
+Use the following command to delete remote branches:

 ```shell
 git push origin --delete branch_name